rarebreed/protean-service/retro/docs/why-retro.md

 - Systems that claim to be generic but require reams and reams of special one-off rules
 - Combat systems that lack tactical flavor (a swing is a swing)
 - Weapons that all feel generic, because they don't have enough attributes that matter
+- No meta gaming rules (let the dice fall where they may)
+- No shared storytelling beyond the choices of the players

 ### Lack of Granularity in Attributes